hheitor/apiProtectionLab00/README.md

 8. Select your URL and click Enforce then click Ok

-9.Click engine icon besides mygqlpolicy1 to go back to your policy
+9. Click engine icon besides mygqlpolicy1 to go back to your policy

 10. On Learning and Blocking click Learning and Blocking Settings